Symptom of Lower Back Pain

 - Shooting or stabbing pain in your back and possible into one or both of your legs

-Lower back pain is a condition that is extremely common in the more senior populations, but the condition isn’t necessarily confined to the middle-aged and the elderly.
+Lower Back Pain is a condition that is extremely common in the more senior populations, but the condition isn’t necessarily confined to the middle-aged and the elderly.
 Back pain symptoms in younger people are on the rise, according to the CDC.
-The CDC has also warned that increasing numbers of people who are under thirty are seeking help for lower backache that is caused by spending long periods of time sitting at desks and also not being active for less than two hours a day.
-Lower back pain can also be triggered by a wide array of lifestyle choices and medical conditions, which is why it’s so important to keep tabs on your health and go to the doctor if things get severe.
+The CDC has also warned that increasing numbers of people who are under thirty are seeking help from lower back pain doctors for lower backache which is caused by spending long periods of time sitting at desks and also not being active for less than two hours a day.
+Lower back pain can also be triggered by a wide array of lifestyle choices and medical conditions, which is why it’s so important to keep tabs on your health and go to the top pain specialist if things get severe.

 Lifestyle risk factors